saifmalsheref/zapx/README.md

 ```
 ---

-Feel free to explore and leverage the features provided by the Zap package to enhance your Flutter applications.
+Feel free to explore and leverage the features provided by the Zapx package to enhance your Flutter applications.
 For detailed information on each extension and class, refer to the respective sections above.